Core Concepts

 name = "My Photo Gallery"

-cookie_secret = "generate-with-openssl-rand-base64-32"
+cookie_secret = "CHANGE_ME_generate_with_openssl_rand_base64_32"

 SettingRequiredDescription